taiki-e/upload-rust-binary-action/README.md

 #### cargo-zigbuild

-if you want to use [cargo-zigbuild], if the heuristic to detect host cross-compilation setups does not work well, or if you want to force the use of cargo or cross, you can use the `build_tool` input option.
+if you want to use [cargo-zigbuild], if the heuristic to detect host cross-compilation setups does not work well, or if you want to force the use of cargo or cross, you can use the `build-tool` input option.

 If cargo-zigbuild is not installed, this action calls `pip3 install cargo-zigbuild` to install cargo-zigbuild.